Deriving Simple Recursive Functions

 treeSum (Node 2 Nil Nil) = 2

 Nothing seems to line up!
-The problem is that the example isn’t complicated to give us a complete picture, so we could try drawing another tree with more nodes and working through that.
+The problem is that the example isn’t complicated enough to give us a complete picture, so we could try drawing another tree with more nodes and working through that.
 But the equation for treeSum (Node 3 (Node 1 Nil Nil) (Node 2 Nil Nil)) contains a big hint, as it’s adding three things together: the node value, the treeSum of the left subtree, and the treeSum of the right subtree.
 We can force the other equations for Nodes into the right shape by adding + 0 a few times, and that gives a pretty big hint that treeSum Nil should be equal to 0:

 treeSum (Node 4 (Node 3 (Node 1 Nil Nil) (Node 2 Nil Nil)) Nil) = 4 + treeSum (Node 3 (Node 1 Nil Nil) (Node 2 Nil Nil)) + 0